anatoly-cmdx/apple_service_and_support_coverage/README.md

 * returns "Apple Service and Support Coverage" page source for given IMEI

-* returns empty string if IMEI is invalid
+* returns nil if IMEI is invalid

 ----